List of awards and nominations received by Oasis

 Oasis are a britpop band formed in Manchester by Liam Gallagher (vocals), Paul Arthurs (guitar), Paul McGuigan (bass) and Tony McCarroll (drums), who were soon joined by Liam's older brother Noel Gallagher (guitar, vocals).

 The band released seven studio albums: Definitely Maybe (1994), (What's the Story) Morning Glory?
 (1995), Be Here Now (1997), Standing on the Shoulder of Giants (2000), Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008).
 The band's second studio album, (What's the Story) Morning Glory, has been their highest-selling album to date, with over 22 million copies sold worldwide the album was also voted Best Album of 30 Years at the 2010 Brit Awards.

 Brit Awards

 The Brit Awards are the British Phonographic Industry's annual pop music awards.
-Oasis have received six awards from eighteen nominations.
+Oasis have received seven awards from eighteen nominations.